oracle/node-oracledb/doc/api.md

 When a connection is released, any ongoing transaction on the connection is rolled back.

+If ResultSets are not released or LOBs are still open when `connection.close()` is called, then an error *DPI-1054: connection cannot be closed when open statements or LOBs exist* will occur.

 After releasing a connection to a pool, there is no guarantee a subsequent `getConnection()` call gets back the same database connection.
 The application must redo any ALTER SESSION